OWASP/samm/Current Releases/head/core/implementation/i-defect-management.md

 For each defect, up-to-date or real-time data on the availability of exploits and hacker activity in the wild is used to contribute to risk scores.

 Different metrics and fields are combined to look for trends.
-Trends across various timespans are identified through graphs and dashboarding.
-Trends are analysed and the results are used to influence the design and implementation of software and the overall security stategy.
+Trends across various timespans are identified through graphs and dashboards.
+Trends are analyzed and the results are used to influence the design and implementation of software and the overall security strategy.

-Metrics are used to empower the whole organisation.
+Metrics are used to empower the whole organization.
 People and teams all receive the correct information that is relevant to their role(s).
 Tasks are assigned appropriately and sometimes automatically.

 ### Maturity Questions

-#### Q 1
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?

-**Answer Options**
-- Option 1
-- Option 2
-- Option 3
-- Option 4

-### Quality Indicators
+{{< questions "Defect Management" "B" 3 >}}

 <!--
 #### Notes